Breastfeeding and Intimacy

 - Know that your sex drive will come back again!

-It’s really difficult to concentrate on your lovemaking, when your baby is sleeping right next to you, and you might be interrupted as well.
-Mom and Dad need to maybe find a different room, when the occasion arises ;-)
+It’s tough to concentrate on your lovemaking when your baby is sleeping right next to you, waiting to interrupt just when things are finally warming up.
+Mom and Dad need to maybe find a different room when the occasion arises ;-)

 Finally, if you just can’t seem to bring yourself to have sex, then try to find other ways of being intimate, such as: